Requesting a State Hearing

 How to Appeal an Adverse Action regarding your Resource Family Approval

-If the county has taken an adverse action against your resource family approval and were denied (by either receiving a Notice of Action or no decision at all), you have the right to appeal by requesting an administrative fair hearing with the State of California.
-If your resource family approval has been rescinded (i.e. you were decertified), you also have the right to a state hearing to appeal the decision.
+If the county has taken an adverse action against your resource family approval and were denied (by either receiving a Notice of Action or no decision at all), you have the right to appeal by requesting an administrative fair hearing with the California Department of Social Services State Hearings Division.